SavvasRaptis/Jets-Reformation/figures/README.md

 ### Figure 6

 * To generate FIG6 one has to use MMS 1 to cross corelate the rest of the spacecraft measurements with respect to it.
 For picking the time period, one can focus on the region ("1") as discussed in the manuscript or extend the period to include a larger part.
 One can use the sample cross-correlation function as implemented in MATLAB software, https://mathworks.com/help/econ/crosscorr.html to perform the task.
 As discussed in the manuscript, adapting the period of time must produce no significant differences in the optimal time lag between the measurements.
+More information abou this process can be found in the methods section of the article and in the references cited there.

 * The plot itself is a typical ladder plot of 4 timerseries that include magnetic field measurements.
 Similar to the figures above, one can use the irf_plot function of [irfu-matlab](https://github.com/irfu/irfu-matlab) package.